Linaro/website/_posts/current/blog/2019-03-20-challenges-of-stabilising-power-and-performance-results-in-a-board-farm.md

 ---
-title: Challenges of Stabilising Power and Performance Results in a Board Farm
 author: lisa.nguyen
+category: blog
+date: 2019-03-20 09:00:00
+description: In Linaro, the Power Management Working Group (PMWG) manages a board farm to boot Linux and Android kernels and run tests across various boards.
+image: /assets/images/blog/collect-power-measurements-in-ci.png
 layout: post
-date: 2019-03-20 09:00:00
-description: >-
-  In Linaro, the Power Management Working Group (PMWG) manages a board farm to boot Linux and Android kernels and run tests across various boards.
-category: blog
 tags:
 - Linaro
 - Arm
 - Performance
-  - Board Farm
 - Open Source
-  - PMWG
 - Power Management
-  - PMWG Farm
-image: /assets/images/blog/collect-power-measurements-in-ci.png
+title: Challenges of Stabilising Power and Performance Results in a Board Farm
 ---

 In Linaro, the Power Management Working Group (PMWG) manages a board farm to boot Linux and Android kernels and run tests across various boards.
 Some of our board farm’s objectives include: